vngrv/message/README.md

-# message
+# Message.js
-Little messanger based on node.js
+## Getting starter

+The implementation of the server for the messenger.
+API Server based on socket.io form multy using for many users.